 A more common credit card myth is that maintaining a balance and making monthly payments proves that you’re trustworthy.
 While timely payments certainly help, the truth is that it’s better to pay off your entire balance every month, if possible.

 An important fact to keep in mind while you’re learning about credit cards is that your credit card provider wants to see that you’re financially able to make payments, and carrying a balance from month to month can make it seem like you’re not financially stable.
+This is why it is so important to separate credit card myths and facts.

 3. Late Payments Damage Your Score Immediately